slotix/dbconvert-streams-website/docs/guide/getting-started.md

 ### Source.

-In DBConvert Stream, readers collect data from external sources such as MySQL/MariaDB binary log (binlog), PostgreSQL/CockroachDB logical replication slot.
+In DBConvert Streams, readers collect data from external sources such as MySQL/MariaDB binary log (binlog), PostgreSQL/CockroachDB logical replication slot.

 Source adapter configuration consists of the following properties: